Tap here to get 5 Secrets to Stress Free Dinners

 a healthy blueberry muffin on a wire cooling wrack

 My wonderful kids are always on the hunt for snacks.
-They are so predictable in their snacking, that when a fight breaks out at 9:50 a.m., we know it is time to deal with their blood sugar issues. #hanger
+They are so predictable in their snacking, that when a fight breaks out at 9:50 a.m., we know it is time to deal with their blood sugar issues.

-We really do our best to give them healthy snacks.
+We do our best to give them healthy snacks.
 We know it’s better for their bodies, but it also makes more sense too.
 If they only eat carbs or sugary snacks, they are just going to crash again.

-They are carb lovers for sure though, so these Healthy Blueberry Muffins are the perfect compromise.
+They are carb lovers for sure though, so these healthy blueberry muffins are the perfect compromise.
 They get to eat their carbs, and we get to feel great about the lower sugar and fat content.

 What Makes These Muffins Healthy

-There are a few things that help make these blueberry muffins healthier than what you would buy in a bakery.
+To be clear, I would not call these muffins a health food.
+That said, if you are going to give your family blueberry muffins, you can feel great about these.
+There are a few things that help make these blueberry muffins much healthier than what you would buy in a bakery.

-We are reducing the amount of oil significantly.
+• Less Oil: These muffins have no vegetable oil, where most other recipes has a cup or more.
 While these muffins still have a little bit of olive oil in them, we replace the rest of it with apple sauce.

-This recipe replaces the granulated sugar with honey.
+• Less Sugar: This recipe replaces the granulated sugar with honey.
 You can get more bang for your buck by using honey.
 You can use less honey than sugar and still have a sweet muffin.

 How to Make Healthy Blueberry Muffins